WHAT IS GIANT PAPILLARY CONJUNCTIVITIS?

 Stage 3: Moderate

-There is a medium to heavy coating of deposit material on the lens.
+There is a medium to a heavy coating of deposit material on the lens.
 The number, size, and elevation of papillae increase; there is a great deal more redness and swelling of the conjunctiva.
 Moderate to heavy mucus is often present in the morning.
-Itching on removal of lens may be moderate to severe and may vary on a daily basis.
+Itching on the removal of the lens may be moderate to severe and may vary on a daily basis.

 Stage 4: Severe

 The severe stage is accompanied by a heavy deposit of protein on the lens.
 Papillae increase in size, number, and elevation.
-Redness, swelling, and mucus production become more severe and some changes in the cornea may be present.
+Redness, swelling, and mucus production become more severe; and some changes in the cornea may be present.
 Heavy mucus production is noticed on awakening and eyelids may stick together.

 Preventative measures for those who wear soft lenses should include:

-- Good care of your lenses – cleaning, disinfecting, and soaking with solutions recommended by your eyecare professional
+• Good care of your lenses: cleaning, disinfecting, and soaking with solutions recommended by your eye care professional

-- Routine measures such as daily cleaning, as well as weekly cleaning of lenses with an enzymatic solution (to remove protein deposits)
+• Routine measures such as daily cleaning, as well as weekly cleaning of lenses with an enzymatic solution to remove protein deposits

-- More frequent replacement of your disposable lenses
+• More frequent replacement of disposable lenses

 Preventative measures for gas-permeable lenses should include:

-- All possible measures for good care of lenses
+• All possible measures for good care of lenses, including enzymatic cleaning at intervals recommended by your doctor

 TREATMENT:

-Giant papillary conjunctivitis can be difficult to treat.
-Discontinuing lens wear is usually required to treat patients that are in stage 3 or 4.
-Also the instillation of anti-inflammatory eyedrops helps to speed recovery.
-Decreased wearing time, more frequent lens replacement, or diligent cleaning may be all that is necessary to improve the condition at earlier stages.
+Giant papillary conjunctivitis can usually be treated.
+Discontinuing lens wear is usually required to treat patients who are in stage 3 or 4.
+Also, the installation of anti-inflammatory eye drops helps to speed recovery.
+Decreased wearing time, more frequent lens replacement, or a diligent cleaning routine may be all that is necessary to improve the condition at earlier stages.
+The most effective, easiest treatment of giant papillary conjunctivitis is simply to discontinue contact lens wear.
+When the patient ceases wearing lenses, the symptoms usually disappear with time, which varies from weeks to months.

-| Dr. Streiff giving drops to treat GPC |
+Prescription drops are needed to treat GPC

 GIANT PAPILLARY CONJUNCTIVITIS IS EASIER TO PREVENT THAN CURE